 - Routes Home (support services in EU countries)

-4.4 Determining whether there would be a breach of European Treaty rights
+4.4 Determining a breach of EU treaty rights

-- Each family member’s length of residence and activities in the UK, e.g. have they studied, worked etc.
+- length of residence and activities in the UK, e.g. have they studied, worked etc.; or

-When a parent does have the right to reside, then it will be necessary to check whether this means that they would be eligible for welfare benefits and housing.
+When a parent is identified as having a right to reside, then it will be necessary to check whether this means that they would be eligible for welfare benefits and housing assistance.

-If the parent does not have the right to reside, or the local authority determines that the provision of support is not necessary to prevent a breach of European treaty rights, the local authority must consider whether the family’s return would breach their human rights, in line with the considerations set out in the previous section of this guidance.
+Where a local authority determines that the provision of support is not necessary to prevent a breach of EU treaty rights, the local authority must consider whether the family’s return would breach their human rights, in line with the considerations set out in the previous section of this guidance.

 Local authorities will commonly consider whether return is possible for a newly arrived EEA national family when the parent has not obtained work in the UK or established a right to reside.
 However, when a family has been in the UK for a period of time and/ or one of the child’s parents has undertaken some employment in the UK, it is likely that the parent may have a right to reside and so detailed consideration of the family’s history will be required to establish this.